Vonage/vonage-java-sdk/README.md

 ## Frequently Asked Questions

+Q: Does this SDK support thread safety?
+A: No, it currently does not.

 ### Supported APIs

 The following is a list of Vonage APIs and whether the Java SDK provides support for them: